All Haystacks Solar Garden plots have sold.

 - Portable solar

-If you move, your solar plot moves with you.
-All you need to do is stay with the same electricity retailer and be in NSW.
-Otherwise you can sell your solar plot.
+If you move, your solar plot arrangement moves with you.
+All you need to do is stay with the same electricity retailer, Energy Locals.
+If you don’t want to do that, you can sell your solar plot.

 - Joining the renewables revolution